 - salt and pepper

 - Finely chop shrimp or pulse in a food processor until finely chopped.
-Combine with remaining ingredients (egg- lime zest) and mix until well combined.
+Combine with remaining ingredients including egg, garlic, green curry paste, panko, scallions, cilantro, salt, pepper, mayo, lime zest, and juice.
+Mix until well combined.
 Shape into shrimp cakes using ¼ cup measuring cup per shrimp cake.
-Lay on a baking sheet and chill for 30 minutes.

 **Helpful tips and common mistakes